RedisLabs/redislabs-docs/content/rs/administering/creating-databases/create-active-active.md

         you can enable data persistence and select to store a copy of the data on disk with snapshots or Append Only File (AOF).
         AOF provides the fastest and most reliable method for instance failure recovery.

+    - **Default database access** - To require a password for all database connections, enable the default database access and enter a password.
-    - **Default database access** - When you configure a password for your database, all connections to the database must authenticate with the [AUTH command](https://redis.io/commands/auth).
+        When the default database access is Active with a password, all connections to the database must authenticate with the [AUTH command](https://redis.io/commands/auth).

-        If you also configure an access control list, connections can specify other users for authentication, and requests are allowed according to the Redis ACLs specified for that user.
+        When the default database access is Active without a password, the database accepts connections without authentication.

+        We recommend that you either:

+        - Enable the default database password and configure a password
+        - Disable the default database password and configure access control lists (ACLs)

+        {{< note >}}
+If you are creating a Memcached database, enter a username and password for SASL Authentication.
+        {{< /note >}}

 1. Configure the {{< field "db_type" >}} advanced options that you want for the database: